Vente-Bringing-Humanity-Together/Vente/README.md

 - [X] Follow other users
 - [ ] Load events based on radius of created location
 - [ ] Ability to see a user’s past events
+- [ ] Ability to see followers and following

 ##Optional Tier 3
 - [ ] Integrate Uber API into chat for users to request rides